a-reda/powerenjoy-se2/DD/Design_document.md

 Sequence diagrams for
 - Login process W

+In this sequence diagram it can be shown that users have to input their login information to the App when they want to use the system.
+The login request is sent with these information to the system as parameter.
+First these information will be sent to the UserController which will check these in the database.
+If users' information(username) is found in the database and the password matchs the username then the UserController returns login_success message to the Mobile applicaiton so that user can login into the system.
+Otherwise, the system shows error messages.

 - Reservation process RA
 - Billing process RA
 - Check-in car process J
 - Check-out car process J
 - Money saving process W

+In this sequence diagram it can be seen that if users ask for MoneySaving option they will be asked to input a destination by the system.
+The request is then sent with the filled information as parameter to the system.

 ### 7. Selected architectural styles and pattern